Image

 Request Housing

-Eligible students interested in living on campus for the next academic year will need to Request Housing in eLiving ANYTIME during the Request Housing portion of either the Blue or White track.
-Invitations are sent to students who Requested Housing on a random basis, rather than a first-come, first-served process.
-The date that a student Requests Housing is not considered for when they receive an invitation.
+Eligible students interested in the 2026-27 LiveOn experience must Request Housing in eLiving during the designated timeframe.
+Invitations are distributed randomly, not based on a first-come, first-served basis.
+The date that a student Requests Housing is not considered when they receive an invitation.

 Image